-- 1. The School failed to follow its complaint procedures. - 2.
-Relative to the allegations of the complaint, the School's Decision lacks material findings of fact necessary to reach a conclusion of law. - 3.
-The material findings of fact in the School's Decision are not supported by substantial evidence. - 4.
-The legal conclusion in the School's Decision is inconsistent with the law.
+- 1. The School failed to follow its complaint procedures and/or, - 2.
+The School Decision lacks material findings of fact necessary to reach a conclusion of law, and/or, - 3.
+The material findings of fact in the School's Decision are not supported by substantial evidence, and/or - 4.
+The legal conclusion in the School's Decision is inconsistent with the law, and/or